nayakrujul/badsql-tools/README.md

 # badsql-tools
-The badsql-tools library in Python
+The badsql-tools library in Python - use badsql from the command line

 Create a badsql db by specifying headers